bakgaard/Stories/AdrexTheEngineer/Prologue.md

 And as he turned his head around, stomps from the massive creature was heard clear as drums in 60 yards distance, as its huge form started moving into sight - the wings flapped twice as a storm started to form beneath its white, scaly torso, and as the two front legs landed, it roared again with a ferocity which hinted absolutely no mercy would come to anyone who would stand in its path.

 He slammed the door shut, eyes wide open, and his mind tried to create an order of everything they now needed to do to survive.
-He swirled towards the two creatures he held most dear in this world, as the dreadful word left his mouth:
+He swirled towards the two creatures he held most dear in this world, as the dreadful words left his mouth:

 "It's the white dragon - we have to leave."